 With the help of this article, you will learn the factors on the valuation of preferred shares.

 Once your company is up and running, and you are looking to expand and take on new investments, you should consider introducing preferred shares into your company share structure.
 This is the go to share class for investors looking to invest their funds into a company.
-But how much do you know about preferred shares and their liquidation rights?
+But how much do you know about preferred shares and valuation of preferred stocks?

 With the help of this article, you will learn the factors on the valuation of preferred shares, and the areas in which investors will look to get advantages of their share holdings.
 Read on to learn more about the preferred share class.

 What are Preferred Shares?

 Most companies’ equity consists of either common shares, preferred shares, or both.
 The reason for these different types are for the different kinds of shareholders of a company, normally common shares for the founders and employees, and preferred shares for investors.
 In each of these categories, there can also be several classes of common and preferred shares as well.
 The main difference between these shares are the dividends paid out to preferred shareholders, and also their claim over the payout of the company, after it has settled any debt with its creditors.

 You can look at preferred stock as a type of hybrid security; one that has features of both debt (as receiving a fixed income in the form of dividends), and equity (preferential treatment over common shareholders in the case of a company buyout).
 The preferred shares also benefit from the increase in value of the company with its ownership percentage.

 How are Preferred Shares different from Common Shares?

 Preferred shares differ from common shares in the features they contain.
 Whereas common shares are mainly staking claim in the ownership of a company, preferred shares provide incentives for outsiders to invest in the company, including fixed dividends and preferential treatment upon the exit of the company.